Every person is unique!

 • Strengthening the respiratory system.

-• In cancer: antioxidant, against stress, regulation of the immune system and
+• For cancer: Antioxidant, against stress, regulation of the immune system and reduction of the side effects of chemotherapy and radiation.

-• Cardiovascular strengthening and protecting: regulatingblood pressure and cholesterol, against arrhythmias, strengthening heart muscle.
+• Cardiovascular strengthening and protecting: regulating blood pressure and cholesterol, against arrhythmias, strengthening heart muscle.

 • Favorable for disturbed digestion, because stress hormones delay digestion and affect the intestinal flora.